Home > Camino Frances Guide > Camino Frances Stages > Stage 1: St Jean Pied de Port to Roncesvalles

 So How Hard is Day 1 from St Jean Pied de Port to Roncesvalles

 I can’t stress enough that you need to train and be prepared to walk over the mountains.
-While the trail itself is well-marked and easy to follow, you are still walking through the Pyrenees, and that demands respect.
+While the trail itself is well-marked and easy to follow and not a technically difficult path, you are still walking through the Pyrenees, and that demands respect.

 Yes, Day 1 is a challenge.
 But looking back, I realise that fear of the unknown made it seem even harder.
 Before my first Camino, the more I read, the more anxious I became.
 Two weeks before leaving home, I panicked and cancelled my bed at Orisson, deciding to start from Roncesvalles instead.
 I deeply regretted that decision.